 The second in the series of early arrivals was Ohunsile, an Egba man (of Awori extraction) left Ota as a result of succession dispute and settled down in Ijeru quarters.
 It is said that Alaafin Abipa gave Ohunsile a daughter in marriage.

 The third man among their earliest settlers was Orisatolu.
 Orisatolu was a skilful hunter but more importantly an Ifa oracle diviner who combined herbal medicine to cure women and children ailments.
 Orisalu settled down at Isapa.

 The fourth in the series of the earliest settlers was Akandie who settled in Isale Afon, coincide with that of Orisatolu whose settlement date is out as 1640.

-It should be remembered that up till this time, Ogbomoso had not gained much size more had it come into limelight.
+It should be remembered that up till this time, Ogbomoso had not gained much size more had it come into the limelight.
 The last in the series of the five early arrivals to complete the settlement configuration of founding Ogbomoso is the arrival of Ogunlola Ogundiran (Aisa Agbe) who is said to arrive in 1650.